Cymbiola nobilis

-Cymbiola nobilis (noble volute) is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.
+Cymbiola nobilis, the noble volute, is a species of sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.
 The snail's shell is commonly collected in the sea shell trade, which has resulted in overharvesting of the snail.

 Taxonomy and naming

 The snail is a member of the phylum Mollusca, the class Gastropoda, the family Volutidae, and the genus Cymbiola.
 It was first discovered in 1786.